UGAT-AGOS // Roots-Flow

 UGAT-AGOS is a collaborative event that brought together a gamut of artistic expressions and academic research in order to present renderings of the themes of migration and “home” in the Filipino context.
 It was hosted by Asia Contemporary Art Platform NON Berlin, in cooperation with the Graduate School – Berlin University of the Arts, Route Projects, and the Philippine Studies Series Berlin.

-WITH: Kay Abaño, Lola Abrera, Rosa Cordillera Castillo, Lizza May David, Pepe Dayaw, Paz Guevarra, Ines Klughardt, Steffen Köhn, Trinka Lat, Claudia Liebelt
+The event featured works and presentations by Kay Abaño, Lola Abrera, Rosa Cordillera Castillo, Lizza May David, Pepe Dayaw, Paz Guevarra, Ines Klughardt, Steffen Köhn, Trinka Lat, and Claudia Liebelt.

 Date: October 6 – 13, 2015